-Source Identification
+Source identification

 'Source identification' is an examiner's conclusion that two toolmarks originated from the same source.
-This conclusion is an examiner's decision that all observed class characteristics are in agreement and the quality and quantity of corresponding individual characteristics is such that the examiner would not expect to find that same combination of individual characteristics repeated in another source and has found insufficient disagreement of individual characteristics to conclude they originated from different sources.
+This conclusion is an examiner's opinion that all observed class characteristics are in agreement and the quality and quantity of corresponding individual characteristics is such that the examiner would not expect to find that same combination of individual characteristics repeated in another source and has found insufficient disagreement of individual characteristics to conclude they originated from different sources.

-The basis for a 'source identification' conclusion is an examiner's decision that the observed class characteristics and corresponding individual characteristics provide extremely strong support for the proposition that the two toolmarks came from the same source and extremely weak support for the proposition that the two toolmarks came from different sources.
+The basis for a 'source identification' conclusion is an examiner's opinion that the observed class characteristics and corresponding individual characteristics provide extremely strong support for the proposition that the two toolmarks originated from the same source and extremely weak support for the proposition that the two toolmarks originated from different sources.

 A 'source identification' is the statement of an examiner's opinion (an inductive inference) that the probability that the two toolmarks were made by different sources is so small that it is negligible.
-A 'source identification' is not based upon a statistically-derived or verified measurement or an actual comparison to all firearms or toolmarks in the world.

-Source Exclusion
+Source exclusion